powerhome/playbook/playbook/app/pb_kits/playbook/pb_map/docs/_map_default.md

 - You can now use MapLibre within the Map Kit as shown in this example.

 __Notes__ :
-- The MapLibre Marker allows us to pass it a HEX value as a color prop.
-In these doc examples we are using our primary color for the Marker.
+- The MapLibre Marker allows us to pass it a HEX value as a color prop but for Playbook styling we recommend importing our `MapTheme` file and passing `mapTheme.marker` to the Marker color prop.
+- To enable custom buttons, set `zoomBtns` and `flyTo` to true and pass in `zoomInClick`, `zoomOutClick` and `flyToClick` as shown in this doc example.
 - `scrollZoom` has been disabled in these doc examples for page usability